About the beads we use

 Important Note: Bead Delivery to Hospitals

 None of our member hospitals are set up for direct donation.
 All beads distributed in our programs are our responsibility related to quality and safety.
 We need to see every Act of Courage bead before it goes out.
+We ask that all artist-made beads are returned to us at Beads of Courage.

 Special Requirements: Act of Courage Beads